jakewright/home-automation/service.registry.device/README.md

 - `"device_type":string` the type of the device as understood by the client
 - `"room_identifier":string` the globally unique identifier of the room
 - `"controller_name":string` the name of the device's controller
+- `"attributes":object` controller specific information about the device
+- `"depends_on":array` an array of dependencies for this device
+    - `"local_property":string` the name of the local property that has a dependency
+    - `"local_value":string` the value of the local property that has a dependency
+    - `"remote_device":string` the identifier of the device this property depends on
+    - `"remote_property":string` the remote property that must be set
+    - `"remote_value":string` the value of the remote property

 If the identifier already exists, the existing device will be overwritten.